fieldtrip/website/reference/ft_preproc_rereference.md

-              which is calculated by using the forward theory, based on the electrode montage, head model and equivalent source model. handlenan  boolean, can be true or false
+              which is calculated by using the forward theory, based on the electrode montage, head model and equivalent source model. handlenan  boolean, can be false (default) or true

- If the new reference channel is not specified, the data will be rereferenced to the average of all channels.
+ If the new reference channel(s) are not specified, the data will be rereferenced to the average of all channels.

+ If the data that is used to compute the new reference contains NaNs, these will spread to all output channels, unless the handlenan flag has been set to true.

  See also PREPROC
 ```